tbergen1/servant-boilerplate-mean/README.md

 ## Installation & Set-Up:

-### Database or Session Storage?
+### Part 2 – Database or Session Storage:

-Servant hosts most of the User's data for you, so a database may not be required.
+Servant hosts most User Data for you, so a database may not be required.
 However, this app is ready to be used with or without a database.

 ##### How To Tell If You Need To Use A Database...